UCObservatories/lick_searchable_archive/doc/developer/architecture.rst

 the `Django REST Framework <https://www.django-rest-framework.org/>`_.

 The backend implments query, header download, file donwload, and tarball downloads.
-See TODO for detailed API documentation.
+See :ref:`Lick Archive API <archive_api>` for detailed API documentation.

 The backend implements an authentication scheme using the users and password hashes from the scheduling software database and Django session authentication.
-It authorizes access to proprietary data using the rules in TODO.
+This is used to limit access to propreitary data.
+See :ref:`Access Rules for Propreitary Data <access_rules>` for more information.

 Admin Interface
 ---------------
-The archive currently supports the `Django Admin Interface <https://docs.djangoproject.com/en/5.1/ref/contrib/admin/>`_, however it is not available externally.
+The archive currently supports the `Django Admin Interface <https://docs.djangoproject.com/en/5.1/ref/contrib/admin/>`_, however it is not available externally and can only be accessed via ssh tunnel.
 Currently its use is limited because users are synced via a cronjob from the scheduling software's database.
 It can however create/delete staff and admin users which are not overwritten by the cronjob.